 Welcome.
-Thank you for your interest in the Mazda Foundation.
-Below you will find all of the guidelines for applying for our grant.
+Thank you for your interest in the Mazda Foundation (USA), Inc. Below you will find all of the guidelines for applying for our grant.

 The first step in applying to the Mazda Foundation is to review our grant guidelines.
 If you feel that your organization is aligned with the Mazda Foundation's mission, please complete and submit the grant application form.
-The application may be submitted email.
+The application may be submitted by email.

-Please note, in an effort to streamline the application process, the Foundation only accepts applications from May 1 through July 1 each fiscal year.
+Please note, in an effort to streamline the application process, the Mazda Foundation only accepts applications from May 1 through July 1 each fiscal year.
 Grant applications emailed later than July 1st will not be reviewed.

 Grant Guidelines - Qualifications / Restrictions

 Organizations seeking funding should carefully review the Foundation's grant making guidelines to determine if their project is aligned with the Foundation's mission before submitting an application.
-The Mazda Foundation primarily considers grant applications from organizations located in markets where Mazda has offices (Irvine, CA; Bridgewater, NJ; Chicago, IL; Sugarland, TX; and Jacksonville, FL).
+The Mazda Foundation primarily considers grant applications from organizations located in markets where Mazda has offices (Irvine, CA; Bridgewater, NJ; Chicago, IL; Sugarland, TX; Jacksonville, FL; and Huntsville, AL).

 The Mazda Foundation awards grants to programs promoting: